cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 <HighlightBox type="note">

 You should not use `docker run --rm` here because, when `checkersd` stops, you do not want to remove the container and thereby destroy the saved keys, and future genesis too.
-Instead you reuse them all in the next calls.
+Instead, you reuse them all in the next calls.

 </HighlightBox>